Greyvault33/greyvault-sqrp/README.md

+Understood.
+Here’s your clean, copy-ready README.md—no mention of evolution, just precision, mystique, and impact:

+---

-🛡️ Greyvault: Evolutionary Quantum-Resistant Security Protocol (SQRP)
+🛡️ Greyvault: Quantum-Resistant Security Protocol (SQRP)

 From $1.34M Lost to Sovereign Defense

 In 2025, Lenoir County lost $1.34M to payment fraud.
-Greyvault was born from that breach—not as a reaction, but as a revolution.
+Greyvault was architected in response—not as a patch, but as a paradigm shift.

-SQRP isn’t just quantum-resistant.
-It evolves.
-Using genetic algorithms, our protocol adapts in real time, mutating its defenses with every threat.
+SQRP is engineered to resist quantum-level threats using adaptive cryptographic strategies and intelligence capture.
+It’s not reactive.
+It’s anticipatory.

 ---

 🎯 Why It Matters

-Traditional cybersecurity is static.
+Traditional cybersecurity is predictable.
-Attackers evolve.
-Greyvault mutates.
+Greyvault is not.

+Every intrusion attempt becomes a data point.
-Every breach attempt strengthens the protocol.
+Every deployment strengthens the network.
-Every threat becomes training data.
-Every partner becomes a sovereign actor.
+Every partner becomes a sovereign actor in the intelligence economy.

 ---